IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 Testing Mom, Karen Quinn, recently sent me a preview of her new game called IQ Fun Park!
 All I can say is that it is simply amazing and our daughter absolutely loved playing the game.
 It really beats the OLSAT test prep workbooks that are on the market for hundreds of dollars and are a chore to complete for both child and parent!

-This test-prep game allowed us to interact with our daughter and ask the questions as they related to the game.
+This test-readiness game allowed us to interact with our daughter and ask the questions as they related to the game.
 This is BY FAR the best product I’ve seen on the market today that covers ALL the major tests – ERB, WPSI, OLSAT, Bracken, Standford-Binet 5.
-The cards are colored coded for difficulty level and also give indications of which test the questions are geared toward.
+You can choose Easy, Medium or Hard level questions and you get indications of which test the questions are geared toward.

 Buying workbooks and manuals for the ERB test, WPSI test, OLSAT test , Bracken test and Standford-Binet 5 test would cost you well over $1,000!
 All I can say is that it will be worth every penny.
 Your child will be BEGGING to play to practice for a test!
 No more arm twisting and bribing to get your child ready for testing!

-Note: The concepts and activities in the IQ Fun Park practice questions are based upon public knowledge of what is on these tests and are in now way identical to questions and activities on the actual tests.
-The publishers were not involved in the creation, production, and do not endorse or sponsor IQ Fun Park.
+Note: The concepts and activities in IQ Fun Park practice questions are based on publicly available information about what is on these commonly given tests and are NOT the same questions or activities that are on the actual tests.

 BELOW: Grandmother, Kathleen Smith, talks about her granddaughter Carly’s reaction to IQ Fun Park: